cynteo/cab-public-docs/content/troubleshooting/alert-not-creating-tickets.md

 ```

 **Solutions:**
-- Verify token in Logic App configuration
+- Verify token is valid in your ITSM platform
-- Check "Bearer " prefix included
+- Check token hasn't expired
-- Generate new token if expired
+- Generate new token if needed
+- Contact support to update token in deployment
 - Test token with curl:

 ```bash